EmilyGraceSeville7cf/tinyscheme-library-scripts/src/draw/README.md

   (X coordinate of the bottom-right corner), `to-y` (Y coordinate of the bottom-right corner), `fill-color` (fill color)
   **outputs**: `#f` | `#t`

+## 🛠️ Configuration

+Configuration is unavailable for this type of script.
+Consult it's [source code](./script-fu-card.scm) for the provided functionality.